 by Rose Blanton

-New York based (presumably soon to be Philly) musician Caroline Rose recently put out her second album Loner via New West Records.
-The album itself is five years in the making and those familiar with her first project may be surprised with her departure from Americana/Alt Country sound to one of soulful organ and synth backed pop songs.
+New York-based (presumably soon-to-be Philly) musician Caroline Rose recently put out her second album Loner via New West Records.
+The album itself is five years in the making and those familiar with her first project may be surprised by her departure from Americana/Alt-Country sound to one of soulful organ and synth-backed pop songs.
 One thing that Rose hasn’t ditched, however, is her affinity for the color red.

 Caroline Rose is also on a massive tour so be sure to catch her.
 Her live shows have been a raucous good time in support of this album.
 She’ll be gracing Portland, OR with her presence come June 13th.